 As with the old licensing system, becoming an active, or legal to operate, freight broker or motor carrier will not be a same day or overnight process.
 The time frame for an active US DOT number after registration application submission is usually three to six weeks, or longer if you’ve not met the requirements.
 Without an active US DOT number listing your operating status as a freight broker or motor carrier, you are not allowed to operate as a freight broker or motor carrier.

 Those who remember the ICC numbers, know that this isn’t the first time the transportation industry has overhauled its licensing procedures for brokers and carriers.
 But, when these phase-ins and phase-outs are occurring, it’s a tricky time for those of us already within the industry, as well as those just starting out in the industry.
 The experienced must become familiar with the latest terminologies and procedures and the inexperienced must learn both the old and the new terms and processes.
-We are certain that, even though, the MC number will eventually fade into the background, terms like “authority” and “MC number” will continue to be used in passing within the transportation industry for years to come.
+There was and still is some talk that the FMCSA intends to eventually do away with the use of MC numbers in favor of using US DOT numbers only.
+But, we are certain that even if that does happen, terms like “authority” and “MC number” will continue to be used in passing within the transportation industry for years to come.